New Wastewater System and Potable Water Supply Rules, Effective April 12, 2019

-Septic systems are wastewater treatment systems that collect, treat, and disperse wastewater generated by a home or business.
+Onsite wastewater systems are multi-stage systems that collect, treat, and disperse wastewater generated by a home or business.
 The wastewater is treated and discharged to the soils rather than collected and transported to a wastewater treatment plant.
-The typical septic system consists of a septic tank and some kind of leachfield to disperse the wastewater into the ground.
+The typical onsite wastewater system consists of a septic tank and some kind of leachfield to disperse the wastewater into the ground.

 LICENSED DESIGNER CONTINUING EDUCATION